danielabar/meblog/src/markdown/reflections-on-effective-teams.md

 ## Meetings

 The previous section on writing is not to suggest that face-to-face conversations are never needed.
 There could be a tricky issue that's gone back and forth in comments in a document or PR and isn't getting resolved.
 Or some people think better "out loud" and sometimes need to bounce ideas off a few other people.
 An effective team will support all types of thinkers.

-So if a meeting is needed, here's how to get the most out of the precious time:
+If a meeting is needed, here's how to get the most out of the precious time:

 **Keep it brief:** Set the default meeting time to 30 minutes in whatever calendar/scheduling tool the company is using.
 If you think you'll need longer, bump it up to 45 minutes, but try not to go over an hour.
 In my experience, people lose their focus beyond this, and if the issue hasn't been resolved in an hour, dragging it on any longer doesn't help.